 Welcome to Iron Acton Garden Centre

 Welcome to Iron Acton Garden Centre, a family owned and run business since 2010.
 Located just on the edge of Iron Acton on the B4058, we take pride in offering you the best customer service together with great value products.
-Not only will you find all your gardening needs under one roof, we also have a lovely coffee shop for you to relax in and enjoy home cooked fayre.
+Not only will you find all your gardening needs under one roof, we also have a lovely coffee shop for you to relax in and enjoy some home cooked fayre.
 We hope to see you soon.

 Allotment Sue brings you regular updates on her journey to self-sufficiency.
 Share her experiences as she tackles the ups and downs of growing her own fruit, veg, flowers and herbs as well as coping with the challenges of erratic weather, invasive weeds and peckish birds!

-Plant of the Week: Poinsettia
+Plant of the Week: Orchids

 One glimpse of the delicate beauty of a butterfly-like orchid flower and you'll be smitten.
 These heartbreakingly lovely houseplants may look exotic but they're easy to grow if you follow a few simple rules.

 In the wild orchids live in rainforests as epiphytes, taking nutrients from the air through fleshy roots.
 So never bury your plant's aerial roots and keep them warm - a minimum of 10°C, even at night - and humid (mist every day with tepid water).
 Give them a bright windowsill out of direct sunlight and water weekly, adding orchid fertiliser every third watering, and they should produce those ravishing flowers for many years.